Zenmai0822/Zenmai0822.github.io/_posts/2019-04-28-Notes_from_Learning_Go_1.md

 ---
 layout: post
 title: "Notes from Learning Go, Part 1"
-categories: misc
+categories: go
 ---

 Here are my notes for learning `go`.
 I am following along with O'Reilly's [Head First Go](https://www.amazon.com/dp/1491969555/).
 They did a good job making the book, as well as making it looks like it's from 2006.

 ## Painful Things

-- There can't be two files in the same folder that has `package main` and `main()` declared in each file.
-Thus, my playground files are organized in one file with all the functions defined, and a `main()` that runs them all (for now).
+- ~~There can't be two files in the same folder that has `package main` and `main()` declared in each file.
+Thus, my playground files are organized in one file with all the functions defined, and a `main()` that runs them all (for now).~~
+  - Only packages that is designed to be executable should use `main` as package name, thus it is impossible to have two `main()` defined in two separate files.

 - The [Go Plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) of VSCode uses `goreturns` as its formatting tool as default, and it will remove any unused `import` statements upon save.